(Puncher & Wattmann 2018)

 (Puncher & Wattmann 2013)

-Tempo (Puncher & Wattmann 2013) is her most recent collection.
-A selection from it won the University of Melbourne Wesley Michel Wright Prize 2014.
+A selection from Tempo won the University of Melbourne Wesley Michel Wright Prize 2014.
 It has been short listed in the 2014 the Prime Minister’s Literary Awards.

 This sense of the superimposition of past and future onto the present, of the simultaneous coexistence of all time, is an abiding theme in Sarah Day’s new collection, Tempo, as signalled by the epigraph from St Augustine: